ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ExternalDNS requires communication with a DNS provider, such as CloudFlare in this case, and to do so, it needs an API access token for authentication.
 The process for obtaining this token varies depending on the provider.

-ExternalDNS [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/tutorials/cloudflare/) can guide you in the creation of the access token for your DNS provider of choice.
+ExternalDNS [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/tutorials/cloudflare/) can guide you in the creation of the access token for your DNS provider of choice and list all the required permissions that should be granted when creating the token.

 To make the provider access token available to ExternalDNS, we will put it in a Kubernetes secret that we will later reference.
 Let's proceed and create a secret with the following commands: